Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 The Daily Wire's success isn't just amplified by the shrinking local news market, it may be contributing to the demise of local news as well.

-Legum and his cowriter Tesnim Zekeria analyzed 70 of The Daily Wire's top stories on Facebook in May and June and found that almost all of them were regurgitations of another outlet's reporting.
+Legum and co-writer Tesnim Zekeria analyzed 70 of The Daily Wire's top stories on Facebook in May and June and found that almost all of them were regurgitations of another outlet's reporting.

 Legum mentioned a May 20 Chicago Tribune article as an example.

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."